probcomp/bayesrest/README.md

 # Overview

-After cloning this repo, there are five steps to setup bayesrest:
+After cloning this repo, there are six steps to setup bayesrest:
 1. Setup nginx-proxy
 1. Add to /etc/hosts
 1. Create a `.bdb` file
+1. Unpack `loom` libraries
 1. Configuration
 1. Start the app